oma3dao/portal-position-paper/portal-position-paper.md

 ### Portal Utilization

   1. A User uses the Identify Service to log into the Originating Platform and starts controlling the Avatar.
+  2. Optional- Data Collector gets permission from User to collect data.
-  2. User uses a Portal UI to initiate the teleportation of an Avatar to a Destination Location.
+  3. User uses a Portal UI to initiate the teleportation of an Avatar to a Destination Location.
 This use case assumes that the destination already is determined by the Portal.
 The Portal can be a visual “door” in the Platform that the Avatar “walks through”.
 It can be a UI toolbar that allows the User to enter a destination “address”.
 It may or may not offer the User a dialog to confirm the intended destination.
+  4. Optional- User may be presented with a payment dialog, either to enter payment information or confirm a payment using the Payment Service.
-  3. Originating Platform triggers IWPS to initiate the teleportation.
+  5. Originating Platform triggers IWPS to initiate the teleportation.
-  4. Portal system launches the Destination Platform and notifies the Destination Platform of the incoming Avatar and the Destination Location.
+  6. Portal system launches the Destination Platform and notifies the Destination Platform of the incoming Avatar and the Destination Location.
-  5. Destination Platform gives portal system instructions.
+  7. Destination Platform gives portal system instructions.
-  6. User uses Identity Service to log into the Destination Platform, possibly going through steps to register the User or possibly doing it automatically.
+  8. User uses Identity Service to log into the Destination Platform, possibly going through steps to register the User or possibly doing it automatically.
-  7. Avatar appears in the Destination Platform (with the native representation in the Destination Platform) at the Destination Location specified by the Originating Platform Portal, or other location the Destination Platform specifies that overrides the Destination Location based on the Destination Platform rules.
+  9. Avatar appears in the Destination Platform (with the native representation in the Destination Platform) at the Destination Location specified by the Originating Platform Portal, or other location the Destination Platform specifies that overrides the Destination Location based on the Destination Platform rules.
-  8. Optional- Portal system may use an Asset Transfer System to transfer Items to the Destination Platform.
+  10. Optional- Portal system may use an Asset Transfer System to transfer Items to the Destination Platform.
 Such Items must be messaged to the System by the Originating Platform.
-  9. Optional- Avatar can return to the Originating Platform using a Portal UI at the Destination Location (or overridden location) that has stored the location of the Originating Platform Portal UI.
+  11. Optional- Avatar can return to the Originating Platform using a Portal UI at the Destination Location (or overridden location) that has stored the location of the Originating Platform Portal UI.

 ![Figure 3](https://github.com/oma3dao/portal-position-paper/blob/main/portal-utilization-flow.png)